 GJ, ID, WP

-The objective of this course is to develop your critical understanding of the principles and institutions of international human rights law and their role in a changing world order.
-The course will examine the abuse of civil and political rights as well as violations of economic and social rights within the context of the international human rights system.
-Interdisciplinary strategies for stopping, repairing and preventing human rights violations are explored, with a focus on human rights activists, institutions and movements.
-In the process, the course will provide you with the tools to investigate and analyse human rights violations and to consider the possible responses from state and non-state actors.
+This course aims at developing your critical understanding of the principles and institutions of international human rights law and their role in a changing world order.
+The course will examine the abuse and repression of civil and political rights as well as violations of economic and social rights against the structure of the international human rights system.
+Strategies for ending, repairing and preventing human rights violations are explored, with a focus on human rights activists and movements.
+In the process, the course will provide you with the tools to analyse human rights violations and to investigate the responses that are called for, both from state and non-state actors.

 Research and analyse specific cases of human rights abuse by applying your knowledge of the international human rights system.

-Locate human rights violations in the broader context of our globalized society and critically evaluate the actions or omissions of the actors involved.
+Locate human rights violations in the broader context of the global political economy and critical evaluate the actions or omissions of the actors involved.

-Identify and examine critical successes and failures in the trajectory of current (or past) human rights activists (and/or human rights movements) who influence(d) the evolution and protection of human rights.
+Identify and examine critical milestones in the trajectory of current (or past) human rights activists and/or human rights groups/movements who influence(d) the evolution and protection of human rights.

 Investigate, articulate and contextualise options available to secure human rights (e.g., in terms of redress or prevention) and to further implement international human rights standards.